Welcome to the Jennyverse.

 Michele Morano is the author of the essay collections Grammar Lessons: Translating a Life in Spain, and Like Love.
 Her work has appeared in Best American Essays, WaveForm: Twenty-First-Century Essays by Women, Fourth Genre, Brevity, and many others.
 She teaches creative writing at DePaul University in Chicago.

 Elizabeth Kostova is the author of three novels—The Historian, The Swan Thieves, and The Shadow Land.
-She is co-founder of the Elizabeth Kostova Foundation for Creative Writing, which offers opportunities for writers in Bulgarian and in English.
+She is founder of the Elizabeth Kostova Foundation for Creative Writing, which offers opportunities for writers in Bulgarian and in English.
 Kostova lives with her family in North Carolina.

 William Gillespie has published 14.75 books under six different names, most notably Keyhole Factory by William Gillespie.